 One of the most widely used activities for this level is a feedback assessment where staff, peer, line managers, suppliers, customers, and the like can provide input and comments into what has changed because of the training.

-This level is where the rubber meets the road!
-It’s all about whether the learning resulted in the business outcomes and benefits that it set out to achieve.
+This level is all about whether the learning resulted in the business outcomes and benefits that it set out to achieve.

 You’ll need access to data pre and post-learning and be able to link any changes to the training.

 For example, if there was an uptick in sales in the weeks immediately after a sales development programme what evidence do you have to link it to specific techniques and knowledge that was covered in the training?
 How do you know that it wasn’t down to market conditions or something else?

 Whenever you use hard data, you need a way to link it back to the learning.
 You’ll need to ask for specifics from the learners.

 There are a couple of other models that you can use to help you measure learning transfer.

 Phillips ROI Model

 One of the most popular is the Phillips ROI model.
 This model is made up of the four levels of the Kirkpatrick Model and then Phillips is added to it to make up a 5th level.

 The Kirkpatrick/Phillips model looks something like this: